Integrated Grid Plan Overview

 Clean Energy Today

 A key strategy to reach net zero emissions is generating our energy from clean, renewable sources.
 As an island state, we can't rely on importing clean energy from neighboring states.
-Fortunately, Hawaii has an abundance of renewable resources that can power a resilient grid.
+Fortunately, Hawaii has an abundance of natural resources that can power a resilient grid.

-In 2024, about 36% of Hawaiian Electric's energy generation came from renewable sources.
+In 2025, about 37% of Hawaiian Electric's energy generation came from renewable sources.
 This means we have nearly quadrupled the amount of renewable energy since 2010, when under 10% of electricity sales came from renewables.
 We're proud of the progress we've made, but we still have a long way to go.
-There are many existing and planned facilities to generate clean energy across the islands.
-See maps of existing and planned facilities in our 2024-2025 Sustainability Report & Maps.

 Where does Hawaiian Electric's renewable energy come from?